peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

 Specifies what kind of data a message body is.

 A media type consists of a top-level type (the general category of the data), a subtype (the specific type), and an optional list of parameters.
 For example, the media type  `text/plain; charset
-            = utf-8` is a text media type ("text"), namely, a plain text type ("plain"), and the parameters say that that the data uses the character set UTF-8, a form of Unicode ("charset=utf-8").
-Other top-level types include "audio", "video", and "application".
+            = utf-8` is a text media type ("text"), namely, a plain text type "plain"), and the parameters say that that the data uses the character et UTF-8, a form of Unicode ("charset=utf-8").
+Other top-level ypes include "audio", "video", and "application".

 This type is immutable, meaning its values can't be changed once it's created.
 To create a changeable media type object, use the MediaTypeBuilder class.